27 Places to See in Rome: A Local’s Guide to Rome in 2026

 Opening Times: Winter from 7 am to 6.30 pm.
 Summer from 7 am to 7 pm.
 Free Entry.

-Rome Travel Tip: During summertime, wear a scarf to cover your shoulder and wear trousers or a skirt covering your knees, or you won’t be allowed to enter the Basilica.
+Rome Travel Tip: During summertime, wear a scarf to cover your shoulders and trousers or a skirt that covers your knees, or you won’t be allowed to enter the Basilica.

-See Vatican Museums tickets and tours, visit the Sistine Chapel, skip the queue, and save time.
+See the 12 best Vatican tours for families and small groups, visit the Sistine Chapel, skip the queue, and save time.

 Heads up!
 Do you want to know more about Rome?
 Read all articles in my “Guide of Rome Page” and get all the info to make your travel successful.